 - After that continue as directed by the user manual either to complete the full regimen or start your maintenance phase with top-ups every 4 to 8 weeks.

 Some users experience very fast results, whereas others needed 2 or 3 times as long.
 It varies by individual.
-So, it’s important to stick at it and not give up if you don’t see results within a few goes.
+So, if you don’t see results within a few goes, don’t give up!
+Stick at it and give it more time.

 Some long-term reviews share the longer they’ve done their top-ups the less frequently they need them.
 Some only do a couple every year, or as they see new hairs growing.
-This shows the results are very long-lasting after frequent top-ups.
+This is my experience also, and shows results are very long-lasting after several frequent top-ups.

 Other reported effects